If you’re looking for some festive Halloween recipes to make this spooky season, here are a few of our favorites…

 3. Spooky Halloween Snack Mix

 This is the perfect treat for Halloween gatherings, family movie nights, fall class parties, or “booing” your neighbors with!
-It’s super easy to whip up, is only 5 ingredients, and is sure to be a hit.
+It’s super easy to whip up, has only 5 ingredients, and is sure to be a hit.

 4. 5-Ingredient Pumpkin Dip